Dyer PGY2 Ambulatory Care Pharmacy Residency

 About Our Ambulatory Care Program

 The purpose of this residency is to prepare the trainee with the necessary skills to excel as an Ambulatory Care Pharmacy Specialist.
-At this ASHP-accredited residency program, the resident will have opportunities to learn in a variety of practice environments, including a pharmacist-managed pharmacotherapy clinics, family medicine / internal medicine clinics, cardiology clinics, anticoagulation clinics, telehealth medicine, and population health management.
-The resident will gain experience with chronic disease management under a collaborative practice agreement for commonly encountered disease states such as diabetes, hypertension, heart failure, asthma/COPD, smoking cessation, and anticoagulation.
+At this ASHP-accredited residency program, the resident will have opportunities to learn in a variety of practice environments, including pharmacist-managed pharmacotherapy clinics, family medicine / internal medicine clinics, cardiology clinics, anticoagulation clinics, telehealth medicine, and population health management.
+The resident will gain experience with chronic disease management under a collaborative practice agreement for commonly encountered disease states such as diabetes, hypertension, heart failure, asthma, COPD, smoking cessation, and anticoagulation.
 The resident will also be actively involved with educational and medication management presentations to patients, providers, and staff in ambulatory clinics.
 Additionally, the resident will have opportunities to assist with the training and education of pharmacy students and PGY1 Pharmacy Residents.

 Program Structure & Information